This book examines to what extent politics in Iceland have been transformed in the aftermath of the 2008 financial crisis.

 10. The transformative impact of the Great Recession on the political system

-Eva H. Önnudóttir is an Associate Professor in Political Science at the University of Iceland, Iceland.
+Eva H. Önnudóttir is Professor of Political Science at the University of Iceland, Iceland.

-Agnar Freyr Helgason is an Associate Professor of Political Science at the University of Iceland
+Agnar Freyr Helgason is an Associate Professor of Political Science at the University of Iceland, Iceland.

 Ólafur Th.
 Hardarson is Professor of Political Science at the University of Iceland, Iceland, where he served as Dean of the Social Sciences for 12 years.

-Hulda Thórisdóttir is an Associate Professor in Political Science at the University of Iceland, Iceland.
+Hulda Thórisdóttir is an Associate Professor of Political Science at the University of Iceland, Iceland.

-All authors are in the Steering committee of the Icelandic National Election Study.
+All authors are on the Steering committee of the Icelandic National Election Study.

 "Descriptively informative and insightful, analytically ambitious and stimulating, this book is a must read for any student of comparative electoral behaviour."